Part of a set. See all set records

 Overall: 28.5 x 25.1 x 12 cm (11 1/4 x 9 7/8 x 4 3/4 in.)

 The design reflects the resurgence of the neoclassical style in the late 1800s.

-This pair of candelabras demonstrates Fabergé’s commitment to a balance between decorative and functional design.
-The pair was created by Fabergé’s chief silversmith, German-born Julius Rappoport, in Moscow, where the majority of gold and silver objects were crafted.
-Small in size, the pair may have been used within more intimate settings, as opposed to larger banquets or public gathering areas.
+This pair of candelabra demonstrates Fabergé’s commitment to a commercial balance between decorative and functional design.
+The pair was made by Fabergé’s chief silversmith, German-born Julius Rappoport, in Moscow, where the majority of gold and silver objects were crafted.
+Small in size, the pair may have been used in more intimate settings, as opposed to larger banquets or public gathering areas.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.